Jens-Maier/OpenSimplex-noise-generator/README.md

 Noise texture generation with octaves in Unity, simplexNoiseGenerator adapted from [jstanden](https://gist.github.com/jstanden/1489447).

-The script creates a noise texture that tiles seamlessly.
+The script grid.cs creates a noise texture that tiles seamlessly.

 The new version implements the texure generation in a compute shader.